-Muntin – Profile or moulding, either vertical or horizontal, used to separate glass in a sash into multiple lites.
+Muntin – A profile or moulding, either vertical or horizontal, used to separate glass in a sash into multiple lites.
 Generally refers to components used to construct divided lite grids or grilles simulating a divided lite look.

 NFRC – National Fenestration Rating Council.
-A body which has established methods for rating and certifying the energy performance of windows.
+A third party certification agency that developed and operates a uniform national rating system for the energy performance of fenestration products.

 NWWDA – National Wood Window and Door Association.
-Trade organization which has established many standards related to wood window and door products.
+A trade organization that has established many standards related to wood window and door products.
 It is now the Window and Door Manufacturers Association (WDMA).

-One-step distributor – An industry term for a wholesale company which buys building products from a manufacturer and sells them to builders, contractors, and homeowners is referred to as a one-step distributor.
-A wholesaler which buys building products from the manufacturer and sells them to lumberyards and home centers, which in turn sell to builders, contractors, and homeowners, is referred to as a two-step distributor.
+One-step distributor – A wholesale company that buys building products from a manufacturer and sells them to builders, contractors and homeowners is referred to as a one-step distributor.
+A wholesaler that buys building products from the manufacturer and sells them to lumberyards and home centers, which in turn sell to builders, contractors and homeowners, is referred to as a two-step distributor.

-Oriel – Window style in which the upper sash is larger than the lower sash.
+Oriel – A window style in which the upper sash is larger than the lower sash.

 Palladian – A large, arch-top window flanked by smaller windows on each side.

-Panel – Component, usually wood, mounted within stile and rail members of doors.
+Panel – A component, usually wood, mounted within stile and rail members of doors.
 Also used to refer to the entire door.

 Panning – In replacement window work, the outside aluminum trim that can extend around the perimeter of the window opening; used to cover up the old window material.